krisztian-hofstadter-tedor/sonicart/README.md

 ## logbook

+## references
-[^fn-forms_footnote]: Please download both forms from [here](https://www.dropbox.com/sh/38rlkbdnx0v2lg3/AACmbnDKFzFj8m0SF2n4kk-Ua?dl=0).
+[1] Please download both forms from [here](https://www.dropbox.com/sh/38rlkbdnx0v2lg3/AACmbnDKFzFj8m0SF2n4kk-Ua?dl=0).
 Full document of the 'Senate Code of Practice onThe Assessment of Students' can be found on [web.anglia.ac.uk](https://web.anglia.ac.uk/anet/academic/assess/index.phtml).
 The table above examples how the letter 'o' can be used to indicate the degree of progress.